jeremyBanks/rust-script/README.md

       `rust-toolchain.toml` instead of `Cargo.toml`
-- [ ] add a second binary named something more like `rust-eval`, which naively takes its command-line arguments, joins them with spaces, evaluates the result, and prints it unless it's of the unit type.
+- [ ] add a second binary named something more like `rust-eval`, which naively takes its command-line arguments, joins them with spaces, evaluates the result, and prints it unless it's of the unit type. or have some really convenient shortcut, like `rust eval`
 - [ ] use git's hashing scheme for blobs/trees.
-- [ ] export to playground
+- [ ] export to playground, inlining external modules.